The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Not every dog is the same.
 Some have health issues, others are overweight, and then there are the senior dogs—every canine is different, so a bespoke feeding plan that is prepared for you might be a better option.

 If you live in the US, three of our favorite brands are The Farmer’s Dog, Nom Nom Dog Food, and Ollie Dog Food.
 All three companies prepare vet-developed human-grade recipes and deliver perfect portions to your door on a monthly basis.
 Or, if your pet has acute health issues that require a vet-prescribed diet, check out our Just Food For Dogs review.
 It does more than any other fresh food company to cater your meal plan to your dog’s specific needs.
-And if you’d prefer to keep your dog on a raw food diet, check out our We Feed Raw reviews.
+And if you’d prefer to keep your dog on a raw food diet, check out our We Feed Raw review.

 Dogs are our best friends and furriest family members, so it makes sense to give them a diet as good as our own.
 Just remember to do your research or rely on fresh food services to guarantee you’re feeding your pup dog-safe ingredients that will help them live a healthy, happy life.